Salted Caramel Popcorn Recipe

 Here's what you'll need:

 Add the avocado oil to your Whirley Pop Popcorn maker and put it over medium heat.
 Let it heat through then add the salt and give the handle a few cranks to combine.
 Add a few test kernels to the popper.
-Once they pop, add the Big & Yellow popcorn kernels and the caramel glaze pop and begin cranking the handle.
+Once they pop, add the Gourmet Yellow popcorn kernels and the Caramel Glaze pop and begin cranking the handle.
 Slowly but constantly stir throughout the popping process.
 Once the popping noises slow down remove from the heat and keep stirring until the noise stops completely.

 Stirring is the key to avoiding the sugar in the glaze from burning.
 Make sure you stir slowly but consistently throughout the popping process and that you keep the heat to medium.